Smart Mode

-You can use Fleet both as a lightweight text editor and as an intelligent code editor.
-In order to save system resources, you only enable resource-consuming features when you need them.
+Fleet can function as both a lightweight text editor and an intelligent code editor.
+To optimize system resources, resource-intensive features are enabled only when needed.

 Click the Smart Mode Status icon in the top-right corner.
 In the popup that appears, click Enable.